alphagov/verify-eidas-trust-anchor/README.md

 Verify eIDAS Trust Anchor Generator
 ===================================

-[European identity schemes](https://ec.europa.eu/digital-single-market/en/e-identification) each have their own metadata which contains the scheme's identity providers and public keys.
-Each metadata file is signed with a key specific to each country which allows consumers of the metadata to trust its authenticity.
+[European identity schemes](https://ec.europa.eu/digital-single-market/en/e-identification) each have unique metadata containing their identity providers and public keys.
+Every metadata file is signed with a country-specific key which allows metadata consumers to trust its authenticity.

-To make it easier for [GOV.UK Verify](https://gov.uk/verify) relying parties to do this, we collect all of the certificates for connected European countries into one place and sign them all together with a Verify key.
-Relying parties can trust the collection of certificates because of the Verify certificate, and then trust individual metadata files by using the collection itself.
-This signed collection is called the _signed trust anchor_.
+We collect certificates for connected European countries into one place and sign them all together with a Verify key.

+Our relying parties can trust the collection of certificates because of the [GOV.UK Verify](https://gov.uk/verify) certificate, and then trust individual metadata files by using the collection.
+This signed collection is called the ‘signed trust anchor’.

 GOV.UK Verify expresses these anchors as [JSON Web Keys (JWK)](https://tools.ietf.org/html/rfc7517) and serves them signed in compact [JSON Web Signature (JWS)](https://tools.ietf.org/html/rfc7515) format.

 This tool can:
 * generate trust anchors from a country's certificate
 * aggregate many trust anchors together
-* sign the aggregated anchors into a full signed trust anchor.
+* sign the aggregated anchors into a full signed trust anchor

 ## Build